Common Sources of Inaccurate Data in Data Entry Process

 4. Lack of Validation Mechanisms

-Data entry errors, such as incorrect formats, missing values, or invalid entries, can occur without proper validation rules.
-Validation mechanisms like dropdown lists, mandatory fields, and data type checks help prevent these issues.
+When validation rules are absent, mistakes such as incorrect formats, missing values, or invalid entries can go unnoticed.
+Features like dropdown lists, mandatory fields, and data type checks help maintain accuracy and prevent inconsistencies during data entry.

 5. Data Duplication

-Data duplication occurs when the same data is entered multiple times in different systems or records.
-It can occur due to manual errors, system failures, or a lack of coordination between teams.
+Data duplication occurs when the same information is recorded multiple times across different systems or databases due to manual errors, system failures, or lack of coordination.
+Employees may unknowingly create duplicate entries by failing to check existing records before inputting data.

 6. Unclear Instructions or Lack of Training